London’s Best Restaurants Opening in October 2024

 Image courtesy of Fonda

 I love mexican cuisine and good branding, and so it comes as no surprise that top of my list crowns Michelin-starred chef Santiago Lastra, known for his globally acclaimed Kol, as he takes his culinary prowess to new heights with Fonda.
-Located in Mayfair, one of London’s most prestigious districts, this Mexican-inspired restaurant offers a fresh take on traditional recipes while incorporating the best of British ingredients.
+Located in Mayfair, one of London’s most prestigious areas (think fancy Teslas and Soho-house memberships), this Mexican-inspired restaurant offers a fresh take on traditional recipes while incorporating the best of British ingredients.
 What makes Fonda truly special is Lastra’s deep respect for Mexican cuisine combined with his commitment to sustainability, ensuring that each dish is as ethical as it is flavourful.

-The decor at Fonda mirrors its menu—sophisticated yet warm, with earth tones and textures reminiscent of Lastra’s Mexican roots.
+The decor at Fonda mirrors its menu, warm with earth tones and textures reminiscent of Lastra’s Mexican roots.
 Expect a refined ambiance, perfect for both intimate dinners and special occasions.
-The vibe is relaxed but upscale, making it a hit for both foodies and those seeking a chic dining experience.
+The vibe is relaxed but upscale, making it a hit for chic foodies on the hunt for an ‘elevated’ experience.

-When it comes to the menu, expect a playful take on Mexican classics.
+When it comes to the menu, Fonda plays with Mexican classics.
 Early reviews have highlighted dishes like the scallop ceviche with British sea herbs, and mole made with ingredients sourced from UK farms.
-This marriage of traditional Mexican techniques with local produce is what sets Fonda apart from other Mexican-inspired restaurants in the city.
-Whether you’re after bold flavors or a fresh twist on familiar favorites, Fonda delivers.
+This marriage of traditional Mexican techniques with local produce is what sets Fonda apart from other Mexican-inspired restaurants in the city and whether you’re after bold flavors or a fresh twist on familiar favorites, Fonda delivers.

 2. Tamila – Clapham, 74 North Street, SW4 0HG